Master of Science

 • After your application, essay, and resume have been received, a member of the department staff will contact you by e-mail confirm the receipt of your materials.

 How and where do I send transcripts?
-Can I send electronic copies?
+Can I send digital copies of my transcripts?

 Cal State Fullerton requires that all official transcripts be sent to the Office of Admissions.
-This includes universities or community colleges where you took only one course.
 Do not send your transcripts to the program.
 Attaching them to your application will also not qualify as submitted transcripts.

 It is preferrable to send electronic copies as it is faster to upload them to your file.
 You can request your university to send electronic copies to admissions@fullerton.eduOpens in new window .
 If your university does not participate in sending electronic transcripts, please send sealed, official copies to: